 Call for Abstract

-9th World Congress on Public Health, Epidemiology and Nutrition , will be organized around the theme “Impediment to Exploration of Public Health Challenges in Globalizing World”
+9th World Congress on Public Health, Epidemiology and Nutrition , will be organized around the theme “Impediment of Public Health challenges and nutrition during global COVID-19 crisis”

 GLOBAL PUBLIC HEALTH 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in GLOBAL PUBLIC HEALTH 2020

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 \r\n WHO is regarding the current outbreak of novel coronavirus (2019-nCoV) that was first reported from Wuhan, China, on 31 December 2019.\r\n

 \r\n WHO is working closely with global experts, governments and partners to rapidly expand scientific knowledge on this new virus, to track the spread and virulence of the virus, and to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.\r\n